telerik/ajax-docs/controls/asyncupload/security.md

 ## ConfigurationEncryptionKey

-To provide secure encryption, we strongly advise that you set a custom encryption key for **Telerik.AsyncUpload.ConfigurationEncryptionKey**:
+To provide secure encryption of the control configuration, we strongly advise that you set a custom encryption key for **Telerik.AsyncUpload.ConfigurationEncryptionKey**:

 ````web.config
 <appSettings>